zzq1234567890/epg/README.md

 3. YouTube URLs Provided “As-Is” (No Parsing Functionality) YouTube URLs are shared in their raw format without any parsing, decoding, or technical processing.
 For optimal compatibility, we recommend using Yingshi (Note: Yingshi Live has limited support for XML formats).

-4. Add the epg of some chinese local  channels from guangxi tv  website.
+4. Adding the epg of some chinese local  channels from guangxi tv  website.

 5.Adding the epg of local tv channels of hebei&guangdong province .

+6.Adding the epg of some JOY new channels